conan-io/docs/reference/commands/require.rst

 Add a new requirement to your local *conanfile.py* as a version range.

 By default, it looks for the recipe name in any of your remotes.
-When a match is found, it's used the latest version and it's written as a version range simulating a caret ``^`` operator but in a explicit way:
+When a remote contains any result for the recipe required, the latest version is used and written as a version range between the version found and the next major one (if possible, as versions based on commits do not have that major version):

 .. code-block:: bash